Minimum-Weight Parity Factor Decoder for Quantum Error Correction: Related Work

-\nosection{Linear-Programming Decoders} on classical LDPC codes~\cite{feldman2005using} achieve a comparable decoding accuracy to the belief propagation (BP) decoder while providing stronger theoretical guarantees.
-Consequent work~\cite{barman2013decomposition} accelerates the decoding process using decomposition methods.
-We use similar ideas to provide strong proximity bound (\S\ref{ssec:problem-definitions}) and uses clustering technique (\S\ref{ssec:algo-cluster}) to decompose a large problem adaptively.
+\nosection{Linear-Programming Decoders} achieve a decoding accuracy comparable to that of the belief propagation (BP) decoder while providing stronger theoretical guarantees on classical LDPC codes~\cite{feldman2005using}.
+The authors of~\cite{barman2013decomposition} accelerate the decoding process by decomposing the decoding problem into smaller ones.
+We use similar ideas to provide a strong proximity bound (\S\ref{ssec:problem-definitions}) and use \emph{clustering} (\S\ref{ssec:algo-cluster}) to decompose the decoding problem adaptively.

 Generalizing LP decoders to quantum codes is non-trivial.
-Recent work~\cite{fawzi2021linear} builds on a syndrome-oriented LP problem but does not work well for surface codes.
-In contrast, \cite{li2018lp} and \hyperblossom build on an error-oriented LP problem.
+Recent works~\cite{fawzi2021linear,li2018lp,gu2025power} build on LP formulations that have a non-zero integrality gap ($\min\text{LP} < \min\text{ILP}$). \hyperblossom advances these works by designing and solving a more complicated LP problem that closes the integrality gap for certain classes of hypergraphs, although it is still unclear whether it closes the gap for all hypergraphs.

-\nosection{ILP and MaxSAT Decoders} use integer constraints to solve the MWPF problem but are generally slower.
-For example, \cite{landahl2011fault,lacroix2025scaling,cain2024correlated} introduce extra integer variables to describe the MWPF problem as an integer linear programming problem.
-Alternatively, \cite{berent2024decoding} uses MaxSAT solvers which natively support boolean variables.
-However, these decoders rely on external solvers which provide less control over the decoding process.
-Our \hyperblossom algorithm is a specialized MWPF solver that provides finer control with the \emph{clustering} technique (\S\ref{ssec:algo-cluster}) and prioritized \refdef{cluster} refinement (\S\ref{sec:implementation}).
+\nosection{ILP and MaxSAT Decoders} use integer constraints to solve the MWPF problem and as a result, are generally slower.
+For example, the authors of~\cite{landahl2011fault,lacroix2025scaling,cain2024correlated} introduce extra integer variables to describe the MWPF problem as an integer linear programming problem.
+The authors of~\cite{berent2024decoding} employ MaxSAT solvers that natively support boolean variables.
+These decoders rely on third-party solvers, which provide little control over the decoding process.
+In contrast, \hyperion provides a user with fine control over the decoding process through \emph{clustering} (\S\ref{ssec:algo-cluster}) and prioritized \refdef{cluster} refinement (\S\ref{sec:implementation}): the user can make trade-offs between decoding accuracy and speed using a single parameter $c$.